caz-iii/PsyTracker/README.md

 </div>

 <!-- ABOUT -->

 ## About

 ![](images/screenshot.png)

 Currently a work in progress.
-The goal with this project is to create an item tracker for use with the Psychonauts Randomizer: [PsychoRando](https://github.com/Akashortstack/PsychoRando)
+The aim with this project is to create an item tracker for use with the Psychonauts Randomizer: [PsychoRando](https://github.com/Akashortstack/PsychoRando)

+## Project Goals

+* Drag and drop

+* Autotracking

+* Display Randomizer settings as icons

+* Implement Hint System

 ### Built With

 * [TBD]()

 <!-- GETTING STARTED -->

 ## Getting Started

 ### Prerequisites